Welcome to Year Six

 Teacher Miss Heaton

-Assistant Teacher - Mrs Lowe
+Learning Assistant - Mrs Lowe

 Year Six is a welcoming and nurturing classroom where lots of enriched learning takes place, developing independent children for their final year at Merton Bank and their transition into high school.
 We aim for all lessons to be interactive, enjoyable and with an aspect of challenge to build determination and resilience.
 Year Six pupils are given responsibilities and are expected to demonstrate leaderships skills and qualities by leading by example at Merton Bank.
 With support from teachers, family and friends, the children will be given ample opportunity to develop their own initiative to support themselves and their peers.
 Children are supported to grow a love of learning by identifying their interests and bring these into practise when taking on new challenges and developing new understanding.
 Mental health and well-being are a high priority in Year Six, ensuring the children are relaxed and prepared throughout the year.
 We aim to support the children however we can, encouraging the development of their own mental health and well-being by exploring what allows them to remain calm and collected.
 Ultimately, we aim for the children to be happy, healthy, and ready to tackle new and exciting opportunities.